Have you heard about the controversial plan to build Centennial Dam on the Bear River?

-If built, this 275-foot dam would flood the last six miles of publicly-accessible, free-flowing river on the Bear.
+If built, this 275-foot dam would flood the last nine miles of publicly-accessible, free-flowing river on the Bear.

 It would destroy fish and wildlife habitat, beloved swimming holes, and Native American sites.